brooklynrail/brooklynrail-platform/content/events/2022/01/bam-and-then-it-hit-me.md

 ---
 title: BAM ...
 And Then It Hit Me
-deck: Featuring Karen Brooks Hopkins, Rufus Wainwright, Jörn Weisbrodt, and Bryan Doerries
+deck: Featuring Karen Brooks Hopkins, Bryan Doerries, Rufus Wainwright, and Jörn Weisbrodt
-summary: President Emerita of the Brooklyn Academy of Music Karen Brooks Hopkins, singer-songwriter Rufus Wainwright, and arts administrator Jörn Weisbrodt join Rail Editor-at-Large Bryan Doerries for a conversation.
+summary: President Emerita of the Brooklyn Academy of Music Karen Brooks Hopkins and Rail Editor-at-Large Bryan Doerries are joined by special guests Rufus Wainwright and Jörn Weisbrodt for a conversation.
 We conclude with a poetry reading.
 people:
   - person: karen-brooks-hopkins
   - person: bryan-doerries